-No-one is quite sure what Stanydale Temple's purpose once was: perhaps a temple, or a village hall, the home of an important person, or indeed something else entirely.
+No-one is quite sure what Stanydale Temple's purpose once was: perhaps a Neolithic temple, or a village hall, the home of an important person, or indeed something else entirely.
 The stones surrounding this oval hollow point to a construction date of 2,000 or 3,000 BC, making one of the very oldest structures anywhere on Shetland.
+There are other prehistoric structures in the wider area.
 Access involves a rather soggy approach path across remote moorland, but it's worth it for such an intriguing site.

 Anything else?
 15-min walk from the small layby, on a waymarked but wet path across moorland.